Greenwood Mall (Kentucky): History

 The front end of the mall was expanded in 2001, adding a LifeWay Christian bookstore and an Old Navy, the latter of which opened in August of that year.
 Dunham's Sports opened its first Kentucky location at the mall in July 2006, replacing storefronts previously occupied by Lane Bryant and an auxiliary Dillard's store.
-Several new stores opened at the mall between 2006 and 2007, including Charlotte Russe, Vanity and Pac Sun, while Forever 21 and Bath & Body Works both relocated to newer stores within that timespan.
+Several new stores opened at the mall between 2006 and 2007, including Charlotte Russe, Vanity and PacSun, while Forever 21 and Bath & Body Works both relocated to newer stores within that timespan.
 Steve & Barry's opened in the Sears wing in early 2008; the store remained open after the chain's first round of closings in September, but closed in 2009.
 Ulta replaced Dawahares, and Shoe Show replaced the Steve & Barry's.

+In February 2004, It was revealed several new stores were coming to the Greenwood Mall, such as a Yankee Candle and a Chuck E. Cheese's.

 Macy's confirmed that it would close its Greenwood Mall store in early 2017, with Belk replacing it.
 Belk opened on October 13, 2017.

 On October 15, 2018, it was announced that Sears would also be closing as part of a plan to close 142 stores nationwide.
 In early 2019, Sears ceased operations, leaving its anchor space vacant with no future tenants announced.
 A number of long-time tenants, such as Forever 21, Express, F.Y.E., Gymboree, and Crazy 8 also closed their locations in Greenwood Mall in late 2018 to 2019.

 Cinnabon opened a new store in November 2018, replacing former tenant Leroy's Jewelers.